exuehn/2406351-2408363-2411418-MA2806-Data-Doubt/README.md

 Group members:

 2408363 - Programmer.
 My role involved figuring out the functioning of the site.
 I was responsible for designing the graphs that corresponded to each data set as well as adding interactivity features, such as making them clickable.

+2406351 - Initial Designer and Researcher.
+I was responsible for the initial design of the project as well as the information provided about each source.